Postgraduate Certificate, Postgraduate Diploma, MRes

 This innovative course prepares you for doctoral studies and a career in Educational Research through a series of taught modules and a dissertation.
-Under the expert guidance of a team of leading academics you will learn the skills of research, from conception, through to design, methodology and data collection, to analysis, interpretation and dissemination.
-As part of the course you will engage closely with cutting edge research projects currently being undertaken by the School of Education.
+Under the expert guidance of a team of leading academics you will learn the skills of research, from conception through to design, methodology and data collection, to analysis, interpretation and dissemination.
+As part of the course you will engage closely with cutting edge research projects currently being undertaken by Education staff in the Faculty of Social Sciences.

 The course has been recognised by the Economic and Social Research Council as meeting its requirements for postgraduate research training, and it now forms part of the recognised pathway in educational research for the Scottish Graduate School in the Social Sciences.